Lockheed's F-35 fighter to start testing on USS Nimitz carrier

-WASHINGTON Lockheed Martin Corp's F-35 fighter jet is slated to begin two weeks of developmental testing on board the USS Nimitz aircraft carrier, marking another key milestone for the Pentagon's biggest weapons programme.
+WASHINGTON Lockheed Martin Corp's (LMT.N) F-35 fighter jet is slated to begin two weeks of developmental testing on board the USS Nimitz aircraft carrier, marking another key milestone for the Pentagon's biggest weapons program.

 Weather permitting, the first of two F-35 C-model jets slated for the testing is due to arrive on the carrier on Monday.
 That will mark the first time the new warplane will land on a carrier using a tailhook that had be redesigned after initial problems engaging the cable.